The Greater Dayton Apartment Association,

 G. Quorum: At any meeting of the Association,

-A. At the annual meeting of the membership, only members in good standing as appear upon the records of the Association shall be entitled to vote for the election of the Board of Directors.
+A. Only members in good standing as appear upon the records of the Association shall be entitled to vote.
 Members in good standing shall be defined as those members who hold no delinquent payables to the Association

-C. At any meeting of the membership, all questions must be voted on in person and by only those whose membership is in good standing.
+D. At any meeting of the membership, all questions must be voted on in person and pass by a majority vote.

-B. Vacancies During Term: Vacancies on the Board of Directors shall be filled by appointment by the Directors; a member so appointed shall serve for the remainder of the unexpired term, or until his/her successor has been duly elected, qualified and installed.
+B. Vacancies During Term: Vacancies on the Board of Directors shall be filled by appointment by the Directors; a member so appointed shall serve for the remainder of the unexpired term.

 C. Removal From Office: A Director will automatically vacate the office for failure to attend three (3) consecutive regular Board meetings, three (3) general meetings in a calendar year, or four (4) regular Board meetings in the twelve month period beginning with the annual meeting.
 A petition to remain in office shall require a majority vote of the Board to return the Director to

-D. A maximum number of two persons may serve on the Board of Directors from one dues-paying member.
+D. A maximum number of two elected persons may serve on the Board of Directors from one paying member.

 A. Any expenditures in excess of $1,000 which is a non-budgeted expense item must be approved by the Board of Directors prior to the actual expenditure.

-A. The by-laws may be amended by majority vote of the Board of Directors.
+A. The by-laws must be reviewed at least every three (3) years by the Compliance Committee.
+Said Committee will be convened to review the By-laws.
+The by-laws may be amended by majority vote of the Board of Directors.

 A. Robert’s Rules of Order shall govern the procedures of all meetings of the Association.